tsulliva333/Runtime-Container-Security-for-Kube/README.md

 ## Why container security is critical

 Containers technology makes it easy to deploy applications in the cloud.
 Kubernetes is one of the popular choices for deploying containerized applications.
-Vulnerabilities in applications residing within a container can be exploited if the right protectsions
+Vulnerabilities in applications residing within a container can be exploited if the right protections.

 ## About IBM Cloud